ePages-de/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 {% image blog/blog-rat-serenity-results-slideshow.png %}

 In this test case we want to check if an image that was uploaded for a product is appearing in the product slideshow.
 The first step gives us a DemoShop (which can be newly craeted or was already used in other read-only test cases).
-The we take the first product from the product collection resource (GET /products) and upload the image.
-Finally we retrieve the product slideshow (GET /products/{productId}/slideshow) and check if the uploaded image is in there.
+The we take the first product from the product collection resource (*GET /products*) and upload the image.
+Finally we retrieve the product slideshow (*GET /products/{productId}/slideshow*) and check if the uploaded image is in there.

 ## Summary

 RAT allows us to check the complete state of the REST API on an abritrary ePages installation just at the push of a button.
-We use it to partly automate our QA process and run it as last step of a developer installations via Jenkins to make sure everything went fine.
-Currently we discuss how to include RAT to the Jenkins job that checks our pull requests GitHub.
+We use it to partly automate our QA process and run it as last step of a developer installation via Jenkins to make sure everything went fine.

+Currently we discuss how to include RAT in the Jenkins job that checks our pull requests GitHub.
 The challenge here is to choose the RAT branch that corresponds with the changes in the branch from the pull request.